copperspice/copperspice/README.md

  * CsXml
  * CsXmlPatterns

-There are also open source BSD licensed libraries which are used by CopperSpice and available as stand alone libraries for anyone developing a C++ application.
+There are also several open source BSD licensed libraries which are used by CopperSpice and available as stand alone libraries for anyone developing C++ applications.

+ * CsPrint
  * CsSignal
  * CsString
- * libGuarded
+ * CsLibGuarded

 ### System Requirements

 To use the CopperSpice libraries a C++17 compiler and a C++17 standard library are required.

 CopperSpice CMake build files are provided with the source distribution.
-We recommend your project should also use CMake for the build system.
+We recommend your projects should also use CMake for the build system.

-For additional information about building from source, refer to our CopperSpice Overview Documentation or our KitchenSink demo application for sample CMake project files.
+For additional information about building from source, refer to our CopperSpice Overview Documentation or the KitchenSink demo application for sample CMake project files.